oelin/codem/README.md

 ## Introduction

 CodeM is a simple code-in-markdown compiler written in Python, and configurable using YAML.
 Code-in-markdown is a documentation style where source code and documentation are written side-by-side in markdown (`.md`) files.
 This format closely resembles notebooks commonly used in scientific computing contexts.
-CodeM works by stripping all non-source-code sections from a markdown file, leaving interpretable code.
-For instance, consider the following code-in-markdown source file:
+CodeM works by stripping all non-source-code sections from a markdown files, leaving only interpretable code.
+For instance, consider the following code-in-markdown file:

 <pre>
 # The `add()` function